-- Sound: Amplified sound such as microphones, music, and bullhorns may be used for registered demonstrations as guided by the locations, dates, times, and decibel level outlined in the University's Amplified Sound Policy.
-The university has a microphone and speaker sound system for organizers of registered events to use if they wish. - Signs: Placards, signs, and banners constructed from poster board or of other similar paper material are all allowable.
+- o Monday-Friday: 11:00am-10:00pm in Pocket Park, - o Saturday: 12:00pm -10:00pm in Pocket Park, McAlister Plaza, Academic Quad, - Sunday: 12:00pm -7:00pm in Pocket Park, McAlister Plaza, Academic Quad. - Signs: placards, signs, and banners constructed from poster board or of other similar paper material are all allowable.
 Participants may not use placards constructed from material of a hard substance.
-RSOs and students may check availability for supplies to create and hang banners and signs in the Student Organization Center (SOC).
-Signs may be affixed by painter's tape or string and remain in place for theduration of the demonstration so long as they do not cause damage to University property and are removed and disposed of immediately after the demonstration or protest. - Care for Property: Demonstration participants should take reasonable care to reduce damage to University property and to the property of others.
+RSOs and students may check availability for supplies to create and hang banners and signs in the Student Organization Center (SOC). - Outside: signs may be affixed by tape or string and remain in place for the duration of the demonstration so long as they do not cause damage to University property and are removed and disposed of immediately after the demonstration or protest. - Inside: the signs should be handheld and not block others' view. - Care for Property: demonstration participants should take reasonable care to reduce damage to University property and to the property of others.
 At the conclusion of any demonstration, demonstration organizers are expected to make a reasonable effort to return the grounds/area to the condition it was in before the event.
-Property damage related to a demonstration may result in the assessment of fees for cleaning, repairs, and replacement of property to the organization and/or individuals responsible. - Freedom from Disruption: In order to create and promote a university environment in which a variety of ideas can be freely expressed, critically examined, and made with respect for the dignity and freedom of others, the Freedom to Demonstrate Protocol is aligned with our Freedom from Disruption Protocol, including but not limited to: - Demonstration participants may not attempt to coerce, intimidate, or harass any other person into viewing, listening to, or accepting a copy of any communication.Demonstration participants may not obstruct or restrict the free movement of persons, including on sidewalks, roads, pathways, driveways, hallways, doorways, stairs, and exits from University facilities. - Observers and/or Counter-Demonstrators shall not in-person or virtually disrupt, damage, shout down, block or suppress a protest or demonstrators' right to speak, or impede others' ability to listen/view the demonstration. - If registered demonstrations or counterdemonstrations become disruptive, Assistant Vice President for Campus Life or their designee will approach and explain which activities are in violation of the guidelines and advise them on how to continue their demonstration/counter protest in a manner which is not disruptive.
+Property damage related to a demonstration may result in the assessment of fees for cleaning, repairs, and replacement of property to the organization and/or individuals responsible. - Freedom from Disruption: in order to create and promote a university environment in which a variety of ideas can be freely expressed, critically examined, and made with respect for the dignity and freedom of others, the Freedom to Demonstrate Protocol is aligned with our Freedom from Disruption Protocol, including but not limited to: - Demonstration participants may not attempt to coerce, intimidate, or harass any other person into viewing, listening to, or accepting a copy of any communication. - Demonstration participants may not obstruct or restrict the free movement of persons, including on sidewalks and roads; or block hallways, doorways, stairs or exits from University facilities. - Observers and/or Counter-Demonstrators shall not in-person or virtually disrupt, damage, shout down, block or suppress a protest or demonstrators' right to speak, or impede others' ability to listen/view the demonstration (heckler's veto). - If demonstrators or counterdemonstrators become disruptive, Assistant Vice President for Campus Life or their designee will approach and explain which activities are in violation of the guidelines and advise them on how to continue their demonstration/counter protest in a manner which is not disruptive. - Care for Safety: a physical threat to persons and/or property may require immediate Tulane University Police response as well as situations in which the Assistant Vice President (AVP) for Campus Life or their designee determines that a warning may not provide adequate protection for persons or property.

-- Counter-Demonstrations: Counter-demonstrators are permitted to be present and voice their perspective, but cannot disrupt the demonstration as outlined in the Freedom from Disruption Protocol. - Care for Safety: A physical threat to persons and/or property may require immediate Tulane University Police response as well as situations in which the Assistant Vice President (AVP) for Campus Life or their designee determines that a warning may not provide adequate protection for persons or property. - Tulane affiliates who disrupt individuals' freedom of speech, safety, and/or the university's ability to carry out its mission will be held accountable as outlined specifically in section VII.A.2, as well as VII.A.13 15, VII.A.18 of the Student Code of Conduct.
+• Tulane community members who disrupt individuals' freedom of speech, safety, and/or the university's ability to carry out its mission will be held accountable as outlined specifically in section VII.A.2, as well as VII.A.13 - 15, VII.A.18 of the Student Code of Conduct.